SquidCoderIndustries/scripts/docs/gym.rst

 ``enable gym``
     Checks to see if you have fullfilled the creation of a training gym.
-    If there is no squad named ``Gym`` with a squadleader assigned it will not proceed.
+    If there is no squad named ``Gym`` with a squad leader assigned it will not proceed.
     Searches your fort for dwarves with a need to go to the gym, and begins assigning them to said gym.
     Once they have fulfilled their need they will be removed from the gym squad to be replaced by the next dwarf in the list.